Diegolusberg/android-guidelines/advices_and_best_pratices.md

-# Some advices and sources of content for Android development
+# Some advices, sources of content and best pratices tips for Android development

 ### Peoples and organizations to follow